openpreserve/jhove/README.md

    who doesn't want to use the new installer; and
  * a simple cross-platform installer that installs the application JAR, support scripts, etc.

-Currently all options, including the installer, require Java 1.6 or above to be pre-installed.
-Supporting 1.5 is no longer realistic, Oracle ceased support for its own 1.6 distribution in 2012.
-We've kept to 1.6 as a transition towards moving to 1.7.
-If you really need a 1.5-compatible build then you can override the target version for the Maven build, e.g.:

-    mvn clean install -Djava.target.version=1.5

-This also produces an installer that will work on 1.5 JREs.

 Usage
 -----